 Time flies so fast and today was Ethan’s first day of school.
-After 3 years and 8 months he’s now an official school boy, whether I like it or not he’s no longer a baby.
+After 3 years and 8 months, he’s now an official schoolboy, whether I like it or not he’s no longer a baby.
 How I wish I could stop the time so he will always be my baby but I know I can’t and I just have to accept the fact that time has come that I have to let him go.
 I have to allow him to spread his wings and fly, see the world, meet new people, learn new skills and discover things on his own.

 But despite my drama moments, I’m still happy and excited for him, this is now a new chapter in his life and I’m just here to support and guide him.
-No matter what happen, I will always be proud of him and I will be here and there all the time.
+No matter what happens, I will always be proud of him and I will be here and there all the time.
 Even though he’s no longer a baby, he will always be my baby.

 First Day of School